 Also of interest is that Keller has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.10% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Keller telecommute to their jobs.
+Overall, about 8.20% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Keller is a somewhat ethnically-diverse city.
 The people who call Keller home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keller residents report their race to be White, followed by Asian.
-Important ancestries of people in Keller include Irish, English, Italian, and French .
+Important ancestries of people in Keller include English, Irish, Italian, and French .

 The most common language spoken in Keller is English.
 Other important languages spoken here include Spanish and Gujarathi.